 What gives an administration the right to govern?
 When do citizens consider politics as legitimate?
-And what do they mean by that?
+What is the history of modern democracy?
 Hundreds of scholars from Leiden University are researching topics related to "political legitimacy" in six different institutes and four faculties.
 They collaborate in the interdisciplinary profile area Political Legitimacy, including three research projects that are funded by it.
-This website brings all news, events and results related to the profile area.
+This website brings all news and events related to the profile area.

 Political Legitimacy News

 “The ideas from society should be heard in order to narrow the gap between government and the people”.
 These words from Kwagjin Choi, Korean diplomat ...

 Michiel Luining on the future of Orbán in Europe

 It has been crackling within the European People's Party (EPP) for months, but is it also going to explode?
 Michiel Luining, lecturer at the Institute...